Adolis García Player Props: Rangers vs. Angels

-Adolis Garcia, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the mound, May 6 at 9:07 PM ET.
+The Texas Rangers and Adolis Garcia (.343 slugging percentage over his past 10 games, including one homer), battle starting pitcher Jose Suarez and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-He had a hitless showing in his last game (0-for-3 with an RBI) against the Angels.
+In his most recent game he had a one-hit showing (1-for-4) against the Angels.

 Adolis García Game Info & Props vs. the Angels